More than 45 Years of Achievement

-From the inception of the modern environmental movement, the Oregon Environmental Council staff and volunteers have worked across the state to advocate on behalf of all Oregonians.
-Our notable results have made Oregon a healthier, cleaner place for all of us, and for the generations to come.
+From the inception of the modern environmental movement, Oregon Environmental Council staff and volunteers have worked across the state to advocate on behalf of all Oregonians.
+Our notable results have made Oregon a healthier, cleaner place for all of us—and for generations to come.
 Below are some of our key achievements.

 - Passed Climate Change Integration Act which set aggressive greenhouse gas reduction goals into statute and established a statewide Global Warming Commission.

 - Passed Renewable Fuels Standard to promote the development of local, sustainable biofuels.